brooth/jeta/README.md

 Jeta
 ====
-`Jeta` - is a Open Source library built upon `javax.annotation.processing` tool that brings meta programming to Java.
+`Jeta` - is a Open Source library built upon `javax.annotation.processing` tool that makes available meta programming in Java.
 Jeta aims to reduce boilerplate and increase error detection at compile-time.

+Meta programming is achieved by code generation which makes programs fast and stable at runtime.
+The main goal is to ensure that the compiled code is the working code.
+Also the code generators are being optimized to provide fast code.

+So if you are dissatisfied with `Java Reflection`, then you should give it a try :)

 For android developers [Androjeta][androjeta] is recommended.